alikagupta/BSE_Portfolio_2025/index.md

 - What you hope to learn in the future after everything you've learned at BSE

 # Modifications
+My modifications included
+- making a Bluetooth user interface
+- adding a speaker and getting it to run in parallel with my regular code
+- adding a wall-sitting mode
+- making many attributes customizable
+- adding a power button and threshold level button
+- adding a second buzzer and a potentiometer
+- adding a vibration motor
+- adding a neopixel strip

 -->
 # How the components work